-While cheap-as-chips Ryanair flights have made it a hotbed for lobster-faced tourists posting Snapchat stories from gondolas, visiting Venice might require a snorkel if we carry on polluting the air with shite.
-According to a new climate change report, Venice will be underwater within a century if the acceleration of global warming is not curbed and flood defences installed.
+Sure, cheap Ryanair flights have made Venice, Italy, a hotbed for lobster-faced tourists posting Snapchat stories from gondolas, but visiting the historic city might require a snorkel if we keep on polluting the air.
+According to a new climate change report published in Quaternary International, Venice will be underwater within a century if flood defenses aren't installed and the acceleration of global warming isn't curbed.

-"The subsequent loss of land will impact the environment and local infrastructures, suggesting land planners and decision makers [should] take into account these scenarios for cognisant coastal management," said lead author, Fabrizio Antonioli.
+"The subsequent loss of land will impact the environment and local infrastructures, suggesting land planners and decision makers [should] take into account these scenarios for cognizant coastal management," said the study's lead author, Fabrizio Antonioli.
 "Our method developed for the Italian coast can be applied worldwide in other coastal areas expected to be affected by marine ingression due to global climate change."

-The team also believes that 33 areas across Italy in total are particularly at risk from the predicted rise.
-The research also said that sea levels rose by just 32cm over the past millennium, which makes the predicted rise over the next 100 years look pretty terrifying – despite it not actually making up even one Danny DeVito in height.
+The research team believes that 33 areas across Italy are particularly at risk from the predicted rise.
+The report also found that sea levels rose by just 12.4 inches over the past millennium, which makes the predicted 55-inch rise over the next 100 years look pretty terrifying.